 There is always a good time to have a samosa.
 Whether it is a rainy season or winter, summer or spring.
-This much loved snack comes in all shapes and flavors.
-You will see it as the top of everyone's list when it comes to street food.
-Onion patti samosa, vegetarian spicy potato,peas filled one, lamb keema sambosa or nuts & raisins filled sweet one.
+This much loved appetizer recipe comes in all shapes and flavors.
+These tasty snacks top of everyone's list when it comes to street food.
+Onion patti samosa, vegetarian spicy potato, green peas and peanut filled sambosa, lamb keema sambosa or nuts & raisins filled sweet one.
+No wonder you see frozen samosas in all super markets.
+Another great variation is a samosa pinwheels for bento boxes.
+I love having both fried and air fried samose anytime.

 Ever wondered, how many calories in mini samosa ?